 Service Revenue Generation

 A popular topic for TSIA members is around implementing policies for improving revenue performance and how to deploy these policies in an effective manner.
-This is especially critical in SaaS or other as-a-service business models where subscription renewal is a critical to revenue retention and growth.
+This is especially critical in SaaS or other as-a-service business models where subscription renewal is critical to revenue retention and growth.

 When companies either fail to deploy effective policies or deploy policies in an ineffective manner, they leave themselves venerable for revenue leakage, high cost to renew, confusion, and generally, experience poorly optimized renewal outcomes.